malnick/technoblogic/source/_posts/2016-09-19-dc-slash-os-day-2-operations.markdown

 comments: true
 categories:
 ---
+This blog post is the first in a 3 part series on day 2 operations for DC/OS.
+The first part is an introduction to what we mean by "day 2 operations" and the first piece of this product road map, our logging API.
+Part 2 is on metrics gathering, shipping and integrations with popular metrics analytics solutions.
+The final part is on debugging and how we intend to build our debugging API for executing interactive sessions from the DC/OS CLI with a running task in the cluster.

 Day 2 operations are actions which DC/OS operators take after the initial deployment of a DC/OS cluster.
 For the DC/OS operator, this is where their job truly begins; as a product, DC/OS strives to make day 2 operations as seamless and intuitive as possible.
 Since DC/OS is an operating system, not simply a container orchestrator (though we have frameworks such as Marathon which do that in spades), we have the perfect platform for gathering metrics, logs and implementing these intuitive debugging features that our competitors lack.

 Enabling our operators with rich API's that are generic enough to fit into any stack, whether it's ELK for logs, or Data Dog for metrics, our aim is to ship features which integrate gracefully with the most common, feature-full solutions available.
 And we are not aiming to ship just cluster metrics and logs, we aim to ship metrics and logs for the applications you run on the cluster as well.